Next Lesson - Autonomics of the Head and Neck

 From there, it can separate into 4 branches:

-- Greater Petrosal – innervates the lacrimal glands and provides general sensation to the roof of the nasal cavity.
+- Greater Petrosal - carries parasympathetic secretomotor fibres to the lacrimal glands and to glands of the nasal cavity and palate.

-- Chordae Tympani – provides special sensation (taste) to the anterior 2/3 of the tongue and innervates the majority of the salivary glands.
+- Chorda tympani - provides special sensation (taste) to the anterior 2/3 of the tongue and supplies parasympathetic innervation to the submandibular and sublingual salivary glands.

 - Nerves to the Muscles of Facial Expression (five branches remembered by the phrase ‘to Zanzibar by motor car’):